-You will receive invoice reminders when you have unpaid rents, and extra fees will be put on it, depending on how late you are with your payment.
+You will receive invoice reminders when you have unpaid rents, and extra fees will be added.

-If you have cancelled your contract, rent must be paid for the whole cancellation period.
+If you have cancelled your contract, rent must be paid during the notice period.

 What does the invoice say?

-If your invoice text is in Swedish, here is a short glossary to help you:
+If your invoice is in Swedish, here is a short glossary to help you:

 - Förfallodatum – due date for paying your rent